 Yes.
-You are strongly encouraged to provide this COCIR Code to Healthcare Professionals and to participate in educational efforts to help them to understand the ethical and legal requirements and limitations Members are facing.
+Members are strongly encouraged to provide this COCIR Code to Healthcare Professionals and to participate in educational efforts to help them to understand the ethical and legal requirements and limitations Members are facing.

-This Code applies to Healthcare Professionals in geographic Europe.
+This Code applies to interactions with Healthcare Professionals in geographic Europe as defined below.